 Maria: Yes.
 I will and you know I get that all the time because I don’t know if I have that in my bio but I actually first started going to Italy, well to meet my relatives, but also I was modeling.
 So, I was modeling in Italy and I always get to ask the question, “So, how do you get from modeling to food”?
 I mean models aren’t supposed to eat.

 Maria: So, everything is in balance.
-So, if you’re going to use, you know, olive oil or parmigiano reggiano, it’s just a little bit here, a little bit there and all the flavors come together and they work together.
-But again, if you, let’s say, go to the store and you’re getting this so-called parmesan cheese that’s mixed in with oil-filler, you’re not going to get the flavour of the real deal and you’re going to have to put a pound on it.
-And theoretically it’s actually more expensive than just, you know, spending a little more if you can, buying the real stuff and just using a little bit.
-So, even pasta like when Italians do these, you know, they’ll do these like 4 or 5 course meals, but it’s just a little taste of everything, not like you’re having bowls of pasta.
+So, if you’re going to use, you know, olive oil or Parmigiano Reggiano, it’s just a little bit here, a little bit there and all the flavors come together and they work together.
+But again, if you, let’s say, go to the store and you’re getting this so-called parmesan cheese that’s mixed in with oil-filler, you’re not going to get the flavor of the real deal and you’re going to have to put a pound on it.
+And theoretically, it’s actually more expensive than just, you know, spending a little more if you can, buying the real stuff and just using a little bit.
+So, even pasta like when Italians do these, you know, they’ll do these like 4 or 5-course meals, but it’s just a little taste of everything, not like you’re having bowls of pasta.
 They just have a little bit of everything and when they say spaghetti and meatballs, here, well you’re in the US and I think in Canada, too, right?
 You know, they think spaghetti and meatballs altogether.
 Spaghetti is one, pasta is your one course.
 The meatballs are another course so they may just have one, you know, and a little bit of pasta.
-So, it has a lot to do with the portion size, with the amount of ingredients that, you know, people use here, that people use, you know, in other parts of the world not in Italy.
+So, it has a lot to do with the portion size, with the number of ingredients that, you know, people use here, that people use, you know, in other parts of the world not in Italy.
 And also the exercise part, you’re absolutely right.
 You know, it’s so wonderful, I love being in Italy.
-I love anytime I’m in Italy because I’m walking everywhere.
+I love it anytime I’m in Italy because I’m walking everywhere.
 You’re walking, right?

 Host: Yes, exactly.